Yunraze/containerfiles/shellcheck-debian12-slim/README.md

 podman run --rm --volume "$PWD:/workspace:z" --workdir /workspace [CONTAINER NAME]:[TAG] /workspace/[SCRIPTNAME].sh
 ```

-**NOTE:** Remember that the scripts will have to be `chmod +x` invoked on them, or you get an error about permission denied.
+**NOTE:** Remember that the scripts will have to have `chmod +x` invoked on them, or you get an error about permission denied.